STAT545-UBC/STAT545-UBC-original-website/hw05_factor-boss-files-out-in.md

 ### Write and read data to file

-As we did [in class](cm011_files-out-in.html), write data to file, remove the associated object from the workspace, read the data back in.
+Riffing on what we did [in class](cm011_files-out-in.html), write data to file and read the data back in to a new object with a new name.
 Compare the object before and after this "round trip".
 Practice using functions like `all.equal()`, `identical()`, and/or functions from `assertthat` or `ensurer` to confirm sameness or detect difference.

 Show clearly if object survives unscathed.
 If not, what has changed?